 - a.
-Request for Special Exception for a private club use in the C-TS zoning district, per Section 134-1109(a)(3) of the Town of Palm Beach Code of Ordinances. - b.
-Request for Special Exception for outdoor café seating in the C-TS zoning district with 66 outdoor seats on the ground level (50 private club, 16 retail seating) + 62 outdoor seats on the second level of the private club = total 128 outdoor seats, per Section 134-1109(a)(14) of the Town of Palm Beach Code of Ordinances. - c.
-Request for Special Exception for shared parking, per Section 134-2182(b) of the Town of Palm Beach Code of Ordinances. - d.
-Request for Special Exception for a modification to a previously approved Special Exception for churches, synagogues or other houses or worship (SE #27-93) that allowed for 1,800 first floor space and 63 seats to be used for church purposes, to now allow for the theatre building to have space for 200 seats to be used for religious purposes.
+Request for Special Exception for a private club use in the C-TS zoning district, per Section 134-1109(a)(3) of the Town of Palm Beach Code of Ordinances. - Request for Special Exception for outdoor café seating in the C-TS zoning district with 50 outdoor seats on the ground level + 62 outdoor seats on the second level of the private club = total 112 outdoor seats, per Section 134-1109(a)(14) of the Town of Palm Beach Code of Ordinances. - c.
+Request for Special Exception with Site Plan Review for permitted uses over 3,000 square-feet of gross leasable area (GLA) in the C-TS zoning district. - d.
+Request for Special Exception for on-site shared parking, per Section 134-2182(b) of the Town of Palm Beach Code of Ordinances. - e.
+Request for Special Exception for supplemental off-site shared parking, per Section 134-2182(d) of the Town of Palm Beach Code of Ordinances. - f.
+Request for Special Exception for a modification to a previously approved Special Exception for churches, synagogues or other houses of worship (SE #27-93) that allowed for 1,800 first floor space and 63 seats to be used for church purposes, to now allow for the theatre building to have space for 200 seats to be used for religious purposes.